LeanderZiehm/MinesweeperSolvers/README.md

 # MinesweeperSolvers
-This repo inclues a SAT, QLearning and Search solvers
+This repo inclues a SAT, QLearning and Search solver.